 Brannon Hill in DeKalb County is such a property, dubbed “Worst Neighborhood in America” in one documentary.
 According to a 2016 investigation by an Atlanta Journal-Constitution reporter, more than a hundred residents of the complex were living in conditions that included piles of trash, partially burnt down units, and missing doors.
 Some were squatters, but many paid rent to absentee landlords who took no interest in the property beyond collecting the money and were conveniently difficult to find when it came to citations and fines.
 That rent was described in an earlier investigation as only “relatively” cheap.
 Meanwhile, murders and other violent crimes on the property were so notoriously common as to be almost beyond counting.

-The county itself eventually sued to be allowed to clean up the complex, and went so far as to demolish most of the uninhabited units in 2017.
-The management of the units undamaged by fire has not changed, however, and yet another fatal stabbing occurred in the complex in November of 2018.
+The county eventually went so far as to demolish most uninhabited units in 2017.
+However, the management of the units undamaged by fire has not changed, and yet another fatal stabbing occurred in the complex in November of 2018.

 Similarly, one Norcross man was attacked in his apartment and robbed by two masked men.
 The robbers simply knocked on the door, and the victim opened it, expecting the taxi service he had called for.
 Reports do not mention whether the victim’s door was properly equipped with a peephole designed to prevent such intrusions.